FusionAuth/fusionauth-site/site/_posts/2020-06-03-user-registration-and-sign-in-with-laravel.md

 The first route will display a new view file that includes an email and password input field.
 The second route will use a new action controller to log a user in via FusionAuth.
 Your login page should look like this:

-{% include _image.liquid src="/assets/img/blogs/fusionauth-laravel/login-page.png" alt="The profile page for a Laravel application using FusionAuth." class="img-fluid bottom-cropped" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-laravel/login-page.png" alt="The profile page for a Laravel application using FusionAuth." class="img-fluid" figure=false %}

 {% include _callout-tip.liquid content="When users are logged in, FusionAuth also returns a JWT token.
 If you're building a single page application or want to perform client-side requests, [check out the documentation](https://fusionauth.io/docs/v1/tech/apis/jwt) for details."
 %}

-Now when you login using the new form, you'll be redirected to `/profile`, but that page doesn't exist yet (hence, the 404 error)
+Now when you log in using the new form, you'll be redirected to `/profile`, but that page doesn't exist yet (hence, the 404 error).

 {% include _image.liquid src="/assets/img/blogs/fusionauth-laravel/404-error.png" alt="They are assigned to our application" class="img-fluid" figure=false %}